Ethics and integrity

 The Blueline

-The Blueline is a confidential dedicated telephone line for WA Police Force personnel who are concerned about the unethical conduct of any WA Police Force employee.
+The Blueline is a confidential and dedicated telephone line for WA Police Force personnel who are concerned about the unethical conduct of any WA Police Force employee.

 Callers will be electronically offered the choice of direct communications or, if they desire, anonymous reporting.
 Information provided will be treated with the highest degree of confidentiality.